-You can set origin-pull rules for buckets through the COS Console.
-When the object you requested does not exist in the bucket, or a specific request needs to be redirected, you can set the origin-pull rules to access corresponding data from COS.
-Origin-pull settings are mainly used for such scenarios as live migration of data and redirection of specific requests.
-You can set them as needed.
+You can configure origin-pull rules for buckets in the COS console.
+If the object you request does not exist in the bucket, or a specific request needs to be redirected, you can configure origin-pull rules to access corresponding data via COS.
+Origin-pull configurations are mainly used for hot data migration, redirecting specific requests, and other relevant scenarios.

-The success rate of origin-pull data depends on the network environment.
+- The success rate of data origin-pull depends on your network environment.

 Example of a correct address:

 You can configure a specific origin-pull address using the following fields:

 <origin-pull address="">/test/prefix123. jpgwhen you access

 https://examplebucket-1250000000.cos.ap-chengdu.myqcloud.com/prefix123, and the origin-pull rule is triggered.

 Fixed file, the other fields cannot be used.

 Specified suffixcan be used at the same time.